-The southern province of Neuquén boasts a wild and rugged landscape of diaphanous lakes and luxuriant forests and meadows dotted with picture-perfect alpine villages, framed by snow-capped Andean peaks.
+The province of Neuquén in northern Patagonia boasts a wild and rugged landscape of diaphanous lakes and luxuriant forests and meadows dotted with picture-perfect alpine villages, framed by snow-capped Andean peaks.

 While there are plenty of opportunities for eating well and lazing over a book, the focus in Patagonia is on outdoor pursuits.
 Every mountain, stretch of grassland, river and lake appears to have been created to fulfill the dreams of riders, fishermen and walkers.